scottrlarson/profession/content/memorials/memorial-my-home-computer-gaming-biography.md

 {{% specs-c64 %}}
 {{% /accordion-clean %}}

-Commodore, instrumental in launching the Home Computer movement forward focused on low cost alternatives to the high end, high price market that the juggernauts Apple and IBM involved in at the time.
-Commodore's decisions around the development of the Home Computer launched many innovations forward that made the industry what it is today.
+Commodore, instrumental in launching the Home Computer movement forward focused on low cost alternatives to the high end, high price market that the juggernauts Apple and IBM were involved in at the time.
+[Commodore's decisions around the development of the Home Computer launched many innovations forward that made the computer entertainment industry what it is today.](https://www.bitmapbooks.com/blogs/news/back-to-basic-understanding-the-dazzling-legacy-of-the-commodore-64)

 The C64 was my first computer, if you were using computers at the time, it was likely your first computer to.
 Simplicity, low cost, superior graphics, quality sound, good game software and aggressive marketing made the C64 the perfect home computer for enthusiasts like me and many others.